Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: SemInfo: A Metric of Semantic Information Encoded in Constituent Structures

 We are now ready to define $P(s|Sem(x))$ using the paraphrasing distribution $P(x^p|Sem(x))$ and the notion of maximal substrings.
-We define $P(s|Sem(x))$ to be proportional to $s$'s expected probability of being generated as a maximal substring in paraphrases (Eqaution~\ref{eq:word-gen-prob-as-expected-maximal-substring-prob}).
-Here, $C$ is the normalizing constant.
-Intuitively, the more likely $s$ is generated as a maximal substring, the more likely $s$ is needed to carry semantic information.
-We approximate the expectation using Monte-Carlo estimation with $N$ samples from the paraphraser.
-We replace $P(s\in MS(x^p_i, x))$ with an indicator function $\1(s\in MS(x^p_i, x))$ since a substring is either a maximal substring ($P(s\in MS(x^p_i, x))=1$) or a non-maximal substring ($P(s\in MS(x^p_i, x))=0$).
-As suggested in Equation~\ref{eq:word-gen-prob-as-freq}, we can compute $P(s|Sem(x))$ by calculating $F(s, \sX^p)$, $s$'s maximal substring frequency in $\sX^p$.
+We define $P(s|Sem(x))$ to be proportional to $s$'s probability of being generated as a maximal substring in paraphrases (Equation~\ref{eq:word-gen-prob-as-expected-maximal-substring-prob}).
+The probability can then be approximated using the maximal substring frequency $F(s, \sX^p)$, as shown in Equation~\ref{eq:word-gen-prob-as-freq}. \begin{small}